How to Install Webmin with free Let's Encrypt SSL Certificate on Ubuntu 22.04

 Now, click on the SSL Encryption.
 You should see the following screen:

-In the above tutorial, you learned how to install Webmin on Ubuntu 20.04.
-You also learned how to update packages, create a user, and secure Webmin with Let's Encrypt SSL.
-You can now easily manage your Linux system through the Webmin web interface.
-For more information about how to use Webmin, visit the Webmin documentation.
+Congratulations! you have successfully installed Webmin with Let's Encrypt SSL on Ubuntu 22.04.
+You can now install Webmin on your remote server to manage your Linux system through the Webmin web interface.
 Feel free to ask me if you have any questions.